liang-charles-lyu/liang-charles-lyu.github.io/_pages/research.md

 * With Daniel Huttenlocher, Hannah Li, Asuman Ozdaglar, and James Siderius.

-* *A draft of this paper is coming soon.
+* *Submitting soon to Operations Research.
+A draft of this paper is coming soon.
 Email me for more info.*

 ## Other Ongoing Projects